T-SHRED: Symbolic Regression for Regularization and Model Discovery with Transformer Shallow Recurrent Decoders: Background

 \subsection{SINDy-SHRED}

-SINDy-SHRED~\cite{gao2025sparseidentificationnonlineardynamics} improves on the core SHRED architecture by regularizing the latent space variables with the Sparse Identification of Nonlinear Dynamical Systems (SINDy) algorithm~\cite{brunton2016discovering}, much like can be done with encoding and decoding schemes~\cite{gin2021deep,mars2024bayesian,champion2019data,lusch2018deep,otto2019linearly}.
-Symbolic regression as a latent space regularization is done by treating the encoder's latent space variables as a system of differential equations composed of a library of polynomials and Fourier terms.
+SINDy-SHRED~\cite{gao2025sparseidentificationnonlineardynamics} improves on the core SHRED architecture by regularizing the latent space variables with the Sparse Identification of Nonlinear Dynamical Systems (SINDy) algorithm~\cite{brunton2016discovering}, similar to what can be done with encoding and decoding schemes~\cite{gin2021deep,mars2024bayesian,champion2019data,lusch2018deep,otto2019linearly}.
+Symbolic regression as a latent space regularization is done by treating the encoder's latent space variables as a system of differential equations composed of a library of polynomial and trigonometric terms.
 These coefficients are then added to the loss function of the model during training.
-The library coefficients $\Xi^{(i)}$ are optimized in an ensemble during training by minimizing the following:
+The SINDy library coefficients $\Xi$ are optimized in an ensemble during training by minimizing the following:

-where $\mathbf{z}_{t+ih} = \mathbf z_t + \Theta (\mathbf z _{t+(i-1)}h) \Xi^{(i)} h $ are the intermediate steps for forward simulation, $\{\mathbf{z_i}\}_{i=1}^T$ is the trajectory data from the sensors, and $h = \frac{\Delta t}{k}$ defines the time-step for forward Euler integration each $\Delta t$ with $k$ mini-steps.
+where $\mathbf{z}_{t+jh} = \mathbf z_t + \Theta (\mathbf z _{t+(j-1)}h) \Xi h $ are the intermediate steps for forward simulation, $\{\mathbf{z_i}\}_{i=1}^T$ is the trajectory data in the latent space, and $h = \frac{\Delta t}{k}$ defines the time-step for forward Euler integration each $\Delta t$ with $k$ mini-steps.
 Notice that $\ell_0$ regularization enforces sparsity in the library coefficients.
 In practice, however, SINDy-SHRED utilizes $\ell_2$ regularization with pruning, which is an approximation to $\ell_0$ under regularity conditions \cite{gao2023convergence,zheng2014high}.
-SINDy-SHRED is not only stable for long-term forecasting, but could also produce an interpretable ODE model that describes the dynamics of the given physical phenomena.
+The trained SINDy-SHRED model produces an interpretable ODE model that describes the dynamics of the given physical phenomena.